 - Avoid strong or rough blows that would be uncomfortable and make stimulation difficult.

-- Maintain wet kisses for a prolonged time and give free reign to your imagination with regard to using your fingers.
+- Maintain wet kisses for a prolonged time and give free rein to your imagination with regard to using your fingers.

 - Look at your partner while you stimulate the clitoris.

 It’s just as the title suggests.
 If you’ve fulfilled all the previous techniques to stimulate the clitoris and the moment is right to start using a bit of rhythm and creativity, you can take it to the net level: start gently sucking.
 You’ll probably notice more moaning coming from your partner as you do so.